wcasper/math107spring2022/_worksheets/ws5/ws5.md

 ![julia set](ws5/julia-example.png)

+Dark blue points correspond to unstable points which fall away from the origin very quickly.
+Brigher points are stable and remain near the origin for a long period of time.

 **Questions:**  What is the value of the $$(400,400)$$ entry of *stability* ?
 Make sure to remember this for the self-assessment later.

 **Questions:**  What does the image your graph produced look like.
 Do you notice any patterns in particular?

-### Part 3
+### Part 4

-In this part, repeat the work from Part 2, but with $$c = -0.835- 0.2321i$$.
+In this part, repeat the work from Part 3, but with $$c = -0.835- 0.2321i$$.
 You should notice that the picture you generate will change dramatically.

 **Questions:**  What is the value of the $$(400,400)$$ entry of *stability* ?
 Make sure to remember this for the self-assessment later.